-Are your care givers highly trained and experienced in the care at home for someone with Alzheimer’s disease and other types of dementia?
+Are your care givers highly trained and experienced with in home care for Alzheimer’s disease and home health care for other types of dementia?
 Yes.
-The Alzheimer’s Association of Greater Dallas, Texas has awarded our care givers in SIX recent years the competitive Outstanding Caregiver of the Year Award for recognition of high quality achievement in the care at home home for elderly with Alzheimer’s disease and other types of dementia.
+The Alzheimer’s Association of Greater Dallas, Texas has awarded our care givers in SIX recent years the competitive Outstanding Caregiver of the Year Award for recognition of high quality achievement in the care at home home for Alzheimer’s disease and other types of dementia.
 This award is a highly competitive and coveted in the care of Alzheimer’s disease, that very few ever get awarded in the Dallas Fort Worth Metroplex!

 We only place caregivers to care for someone with Alzheimer’s disease, or another dementia, that have extensive successful experience caring for the dementia at hand.
 Since Alzheimer’s disease and most other common types of dementia are a chronic progressive condition, we also ensure the care givers are trained to be proactive in their care giving.
 This will ensure stress levels in the environment remain low, which is especially important when caring for Alzheimer’s disease and other common types of dementia.

 One of the most common concerns families bring to us with a loved one having Alzheimer’s disease has to do with behavioral issues associated with the disease, such as agitation, wandering and disruptive sleep patterns.
 Alzheimer’s disease represents a progressive decline in one’s ability to cope, so in resolving behavioral issues we identify and manage triggers of the behavior the person is trying to cope with.
 Identifying triggers of undesirable behavior is often not easy, but one of the best ways we found to do this is by keeping a log of what the person was exposed to up to three hours before the behavior occurred.
 The behavioral trigger will often be a reoccurring notation in your log.